jrm87/projecttemplate/README.md

 # Project template

 This repository contains a project template.
-I intend this repo as the common starting point for research projects.
+Most of the content is based on the [template](https://github.com/jrm87/projecttemplate) by [Jonathan Dingle](http://www.jdingel.com/) I intend this repo as the common starting point for research projects.
 It can also be used to onboard new co-authors and research assistants.
 Download the repository and compile `logbook/logbook.tex` to get started.